dhruwanga19/Pacman/ReadME.txt

+Pacman clone game in CPP

-We evalate our program in an Ubuntu system.
+We evaluate our program in an Ubuntu system.

 The first step is to compile the dependent libraries.
 1. install relevent packages